The Development of the Ceramic Collection in the Interwar Years

 Studio Pottery 1920-1940

 The interwar period is always considered to be one of the seminal periods for the development of British studio pottery although many of the central tenets of the studio pottery movement date back to the nineteenth century.
-Firstly there was the fashion for Japanese crafts of all kinds especially pottery and prints which arose after the opening up of Japan to the West after l860; secondly the Arts and Crafts Movement led by William Morris who believed that industrialization had brought a collapse in standards of craft skills which had to be remedied not just for its own sake but for the health of society.
+Firstly there was the fashion for Japanese crafts of all kinds especially pottery and prints which arose after the opening up of Japan to the West after l860; secondly the Arts and Crafts Movement led by William Morris who believed that industrialization had brought a collapse in standards of craft skills which had to be remedied not just for its own sake but for the health of society with Health Canada Pharmacy.
 Thus good craftsmanship became associated with moral welfare.

 All over Europe especially in the industrial nations the rural potteries were disappearing and cheap mass-produced domestic ware was widely marketed.
 There was also a growing demand for special more individualized ‘art’ pottery, for display rather than use.
 In the late nineteenth century art pottery was produced by factories such as Doultons but also in smaller enterprises such as Howson Taylor’s Ruskin Pottery and indeed the Martin Brothers who are often cited as the first studio potters.
 This was because they undertook the whole process themselves although in fact each of the brothers did have a specialized task.
 In the factories the throwing of the pots was considered a craft while the artists were the ones who decorated.
 This split disappeared with the development of studio pottery.
 Form and decoration were conceived as a totality and the whole process was usually overseen and controlled by one artist.